Rescue MeLast updated: August 02, 2016

 - Adult dogs over four months of age should be tested for Heartworm on arrival and vaccinated with a 5-way vaccine such as DAPPv.
 This vaccine prevents Canine Distemper, Adenovirus Type 1, Adenovirus Type 2, Parainfluenza and Parvovirus.

 Fleas are our number one priority!
 We don't want to introduce them into our holding area and have to get them back out!

-- Spray with Mycodex All In One Flea and Tick Spray.
-It is a Pyrethrin spray that you can use on puppies and kittens over 12 weeks of age.
-It will quickly kill adult fleas and ticks plus breaks the flea life cycle.
+- Spray or give a bath with a shampoo that will kill fleas, ticks and lice on contact.
+Doing this will quickly kill adult fleas and ticks plus break the flea life cycle.
 Caution: Do not use alcohol base products on puppies or kittens under eight weeks of age.